SoulzHem/OmniCleaner/README.md

 ### How to use OmniFix

 Open the `OmniFix` tab in the GUI, tick the fixes you want, then press `Run fixes`.
 Progress is logged both in the tab and the main log file.
+If report generation is selected, HTML/CSV reports are saved to a time-stamped folder under TEMP.

 ### Command Line Examples